oss-review-toolkit/ort/plugins/api/README.md

 Plugin implementations consist of a class that implements the plugin base class, a factory class that implements the factory interface, and a service loader configuration file.
 If the plugin has configuration options, it must implement an additional data class as a holder for the configuration.

-To reduce the amount of boilerplate code, the plugin API provides a compiler plugin that can generate the factory class and the service loader file.
+To reduce the amount of boilerplate code, ORT provides a compiler plugin that can generate the factory class and the service loader file.
 The compiler plugin uses the [Kotlin Symbol Processing (KSP) API](https://kotlinlang.org/docs/ksp-overview.html).
 With this, the plugin implementation only needs to implement the plugin class and the configuration data class.